 I realize that YouTube is not really a Social Networking community but since there is a PiercingMetal presence on it nowadays, I wanted to speak a little about it for those interested.

-I’ve actually had the “Channel” for a couple of years but I did not load anything up on it since I am often unsure of what exactly I can post for the audience.
+I’ve actually had the “Channel” for a couple of years but I did not load anything up on it since I am often unsure of what exactly I can post for the audience (that was announced HERE in case you missed it).
 There often appears to be an issue with posts of live recordings from shows but yet at the same time there are plenty of these on the service.
 Since there are also a number of websites using video and showcasing this kind of stuff I am hopeful that whatever I get around to posting will be alright and not cause any issues.
 That would be a shame since my only goal is to support the bands that I am interested in and reviewing for the website.
 You might wonder why I would use such a medium when I had my own website in the first place and the answer is very simply, to keep the bandwidth down.
 There is no need to load videos on my own site domain and run the bandwidth past its allowed numbers when services like YouTube.com let you use their own.
 Uploading the films there also lets me get statistics about each video and that I would not be able to get on my own site for that particular kind of thing.

 If you are a big YouTube.com person, you can click HERE to be taken to the Official PiercingMetal Channel.
 That was the closest I could get in terms of a name and it works fine for me.
 Fans of PiercingMetal are encouraged to “subscribe” to the Channel as opposed to adding me as a friend and also by liking any of the content you see us posting to help the engagement of the service.
 You should see announcements when new content is posted on your own pages feed and I hope you enjoy how it is used for the website.
 Should you want to learn more about the mechanics and function of YouTube.com you can check out their Wikipedia entry which is linked down below.